muzik-apps/muzik-offline/README.md

 \
 ![application](Presentation/Application.png "Application")
 <br></br>
-# Muzik-offline
+# muzik-offline
 A cross platform, local music player that is an offline(no streaming) version of <a href="https://github.com/waveyboym/Muzik">Muzik</a>.
 This app allows you to listen to music that is stored on your local machine, that being music in mp3, wav etc format.

 # I am a user/tester
-1. Navigate to the <a href="https://github.com/waveyboym/Muzik-offline/releases">releases tab</a> and find the latest app release for your operating system.
+1. Navigate to the <a href="https://github.com/waveyboym/muzik-offline/releases">releases tab</a> and find the latest app release for your operating system.
 2. Download it and install and enjoy the application
 3. Please read the <a href="#usage">usage</a> section for some extra information.